 The Liberal Hypocrisy Effect

-My research shows that one way brand ideology shapes consumer judgment is by influencing how consumers evaluate even a brand's non-political business decisions.
+My colleagues and I find that one way brand ideology shapes consumer judgment is by influencing how consumers evaluate brands' non-political business decisions.

-Being perceived as liberal raises the standards of distributive fairness to which brands are held.
-In other words, consumers expect liberal brands to behave in a less economically self-interested manner.
+Being perceived as liberal raises the standards of 'distributive fairness' to which brands are held.
+In other words, consumers expect liberal brands to be less economically self-interested.

 This is a double edged sword for liberal brands.
 Because consumers have favorable expectations about their pricing and benefits, they tend to be more popular than other brands at baseline.

-However, liberal (vs. non-liberal) brands are perceived as more morally hypocritical and face harsher reputational costs when they make identical self-interested distribution decisions, such as raising prices or restricting benefits that customers believe they are owed.
+However, liberal (vs. non-liberal) brands are more likely to be perceived as morally hypocritical and may face more severe reputational costs when they make decisions that protect the bottom line, such as raising prices without a compelling justification or restricting benefits that customers believe they are owed.

 Although U.S. corporations have traditionally leaned to the political right, today more brands than ever are viewed as politically liberal.
-This research helps clarify how this perceived corporate liberal shift might be reshaping consumer–brand relationships.
+My research helps clarify how this perceived corporate liberal shift might be shaping consumer–brand relationships.

 Feel free to email me about these papers

-Siev, Joseph J., Serena F. Hagerty, and Tami Kim, “The Liberal Hypocrisy Effect: How Brand Political Ideology Shapes Consumer Judgment.”
+Siev, Joseph J., Serena F. Hagerty, and Tami Kim, “The Liberal Hypocrisy Effect: How Brand Political Ideology Shapes Consumer Judgment,” invited for 2nd round review at the Journal of Marketing Research

-Siev, Joseph J., Serena F. Hagerty, Tami Kim, and Luca Cian, “Neutral Necessities: Product Type Shapes Consumer Opposition to Corporate Political Advocacy.”
+Siev, Joseph J., Serena F. Hagerty, Tami Kim, and Luca Cian, “Neutral Necessities: Product Type Shapes Consumer Opposition to Corporate Political Advocacy,” invited for resubmission at the Journal of Consumer Psychology

-Hagerty, Serena F., Tami Kim, and Joseph J. Siev, “Climbing the Ladder or Holding the Rung: How Prescribed Regulatory Focus Shapes Financial Advice Given to Low-Income Individuals.”
+Hagerty, Serena F., Tami Kim, and Joseph J. Siev, “Climbing the Ladder or Holding the Rung?: Prescribed Regulatory Focus Affects Financial Advice Given to Low-Income Individuals,” under review

-Siev, Joseph J. and Jacob D. Teeny, "The Assassination Paradox: Why Violent Attacks against Elected Leaders Do Not Uniformly Increase Political Conflict."
+Siev, Joseph J. and Jacob D. Teeny, "The Assassination Paradox: When Violent Attacks against Elected Leaders Do Not Increase Political Conflict," invited for resubmission at the Journal of Personality and Social Psychology

 Siev, Joseph J. and Jacob D. Teeny (2024), “Personal Misconduct Elicits Harsher Professional Consequences for Artists (vs. Scientists): A Moral Decoupling Process,” Psychological Science, 35 (1), 82-92.
 [PDF] [DOI]